xucre/xucre-wallet/README.md

 ## How to Build - Prod
 - eas build -p android --profile production_deploy

+## How to Deploy - Prod - Android
+- npx eas submit -p android

 ## How to run language translation validation
 - ts-node --esm ./scripts/compareLanguages.ts
 - change the comparison by updating params in console.log